madhusudhanrao-ppm/dbdevrel/db-application-development/introduction/introduction.md

 The objective of this workshop is:

-* Create and configure an Autonomous Database to allow application access.
+* Create and configure an Oracle Autonomous AI Database to allow application access.
-* Develop Polyglot database applications using Node.js, Python, Java and .NET
+* Develop Database applications using Node.js, React.js, Python, Streamlit with Python, Java and .NET
-* Run SQL queries on an Autonomous Database.
+* Run SQL queries on an Oracle Autonomous AI Database.

 ### Prerequisites